 At the heart of business is a transaction.
 You can't get what you want without giving something instead.
 You want signups every day and there's no way to achieve that except by giving customers something that will fill their unmet need.
 You want your SaaS product to grow and you have to figure out what SaaS metrics mean for your business.
 Achieving breakthrough is real if you subdivide it into components.
 Your SaaS journey starts with the following necessary steps.

 How to validate the SaaS idea

 You definitely don't want to find out after six months of hard work and tons of dollars invested that nobody else was excited with your SaaS product.
 There's a few steps we follow to build a SaaS product or not build it at all.
 One of the important things is to find out what in your SaaS will make a user take off his credit card and fill in the form online and buy your service.

 Get started with the problem and what solution are you bringing to the world.
 Is your solution a must have, or just a nice to have?
 Our suggestion on how to build software as a service is always start by finding pain points of your potential audience, by solving a problem you have, or someone in your industry has.
 If you really do isolate an acute problem in the market, you can grow extraordinarily fast.
-That's where we started all our projects whether it is a real estate service that helps to sell homes without a broker - ListingDoor or a platform for building daily-deal and ecommerce websites - Getsocio.
+That's where we started all our projects whether it is a real estate service that helps to sell homes without a broker - ListingDoor or EHR for nursing facilities - OnTrac.

 In order to understand the pain points of the audience, you should talk to them, i.e. establish contact with a potential customer, then tell a bit about what do you do, tell that you communicate a lot with people like this person, list several options of problems and ask whether he faces the same challenges.
 It works really well.
 What doesn't work is when you say: "Hi!
 I have a product.
 Go and buy it!"

-Only when you get the idea what problem your SaaS can crack, move on to the MVP development.
+Only when you get the idea what problem your SaaS can crack, move on to the MVP development services.